Ceramic: A fired clay material. Click here to learn more about the development of ceramic on our blog.

 Vitreous tile – has water absorption of more than 0.5%, but not more than 3%.

 Wall tile – glazed tile with a body suitable for interior use.
 Not expected to withstand excessive impact or be subject to freezing/thawing conditions.
-It is not appropriate for use on a floor.
+It is not appropriate for use on the floor.